Investors in delisted oil ETNs sell, but at a price

-NEW YORK Investors are paying a price for not finding buyers for popular exchange-traded notes (ETN), used to bet on oil prices, that delisted from U.S. exchanges this week.
+NEW YORK (Reuters) - Investors are paying a price for not finding buyers for popular exchange-traded notes (ETN), used to bet on oil prices, that delisted from U.S. exchanges this week.

 Credit Suisse's VelocityShares 3x Long Crude Oil ETN (UWTI) became the largest product of its kind delisted from U.S. exchanges after trading Thursday.
 VelocityShares 3x Inverse Crude Oil ETN also delisted.